jarrarhaider1214/docs/pages/user-guide/components/cluster/gcp-cluster/gcp-cluster.md

 A cluster is a group of machines instances or nodes on which the services can be deployed.
 On GCP, these machines are called Compute Engine instances.
 An instance is a virtual machine (VM) hosted on Google's infrastructure.
 To know more about GCP Compute, click [here](https://cloud.google.com/compute).

+Here are the configurations option that will be available to user while configuring cluster for Application deployment.

 ![1](imgs/1.jpg)

 1. **Node Pool**: Pool of nodes and complete configurations for that node.
 Node Pools can be more than one.
 1st node pool will always be Master node pool